 Odors can be caused by habits, health problems and certain foods, but it’s mostly due to excessive buildup of anaerobic oral bacteria.
 Thankfully, there is a solution for that.
-There are many natural toothpastes and mouth rinses that help foul-smelling breath by removing the odor-causing bacteria.
+There are many toothpastes and mouth rinses that help foul-smelling breath by removing the odor-causing bacteria.
 Also brushing your tongue to make sure there is no remaining plaque will make a difference.
 Find out how to freshen your breath when you don't have a toothbrush handy.

 Are dental x-rays safe?